alces-software/flight-appliance-docs/docs/source/launch-aws/launching_on_aws.rst

  - **Stack name**; this is the name that you want to call your cluster.
 It's fine to enter **"cluster"** here if this is your first time, but entering something descriptive will help you keep track of multiple clusters if you launch more.
 Naming your cluster after colours (red, blue, orange), your favourite singer (clapton, toriamos, bieber) or Greek legends (apollo, thor, aphrodite) keeps things more interesting.
 Avoid using spaces and punctuation, or names longer than 16 characters.

 **Access and security**

   - **Cluster administrator username**; enter the username you want to use to connect to the cluster.
 Flight will automatically create this user on the cluster, and add your public SSH key to the user.
   - **Cluster administrator keypair**; choose an existing AWS keypair to launch your Flight cluster with.
 If there are no keypairs in the list, check that you've already generated a keypair in the region you're launching in.
 You must have the private key available for the chosen keypair in order to login to your cluster.
   - **Access network address**; enter a network range that is permitted to access your cluster.
 This will usually be the IP address of your system on the Internet; ask your system administrator for this value, or `use a web search <https://www.google.com/search?q=whats+my+ip+address&ie=utf-8&oe=utf-8&gws_rd=cr&ei=tVIvV5_dKsHagAath7OYCw>`_ to find out.
 If you want to be able to access your cluster from anywhere on the Internet, enter "0.0.0.0/0" in this box.

 **Alces Flight configuration and customization**
-  - **HPC job scheduler**; select from a range of popular batch job schedulers to install and configure for use with your Alces Flight Compute environment
+  - **HPC job scheduler** (`Professional Only`) ; select from a range of popular batch job schedulers to install and configure for use with your Alces Flight Compute environment
-  - **Preload software**; select an `Alces Gridware Depot <https://github.com/alces-software/gridware-depots>`_  to install - Alces Gridware Depots are groups of packages, libraries and compilers commonly used by different disciplines
+  - **Preload software** (`Professional Only`) ; select an `Alces Gridware Depot <https://github.com/alces-software/gridware-depots>`_  to install - Alces Gridware Depots are groups of packages, libraries and compilers commonly used by different disciplines
   - **Additional features to enable**; optionally select from available `Alces Flight features <https://github.com/alces-software/flight-profiles/tree/master/features>`_ including job schedulers and other useful customisations
   - **S3 bucket for customization profiles**; enter the names of :ref:`customisation profiles <customisation>` to use, separated by spaces.
 Leave this option blank if you have no existing customisation data, or you are starting a standard cluster.
   - **Customization profiles to enable**; enter the names of the customisation profiles to use, separated by spaces.
 Leave this option blank if you have no existing customisation data, or you are starting a new cluster.